AttilaAKINCI/MoneyBox/README.md

 #### LoginFragment
-In Login fragment 3 different input fields (email, password, name) and 1 login button is placed. name field is processed as optional and not empty validation checks are applied to email and password fields using xml binding adapters.
+In Login fragment 3 different input fields (email, password, name) and 1 login button is placed. name field is processed as optional and not empty validation checks are applied to email and password fields.

 If there is any validation error, UI automatically updated with information bubble.
-With the action of login button, fields are controlled again and view triggers viewmodel function in order to send server request using databinding features.
+With the action of login button, view triggers viewmodel function in order to send server request using databinding features.

 owl icon at the bottom is moved to new place at the headerview of ProductListFragment after successful login action.